CorbanSwain/Git-Tutorial/exercise_1.md

-## Exercise 1 - Creating a Local Repository & Pushing to Github [5 min]
+# Exercise 1 - Creating a Local Repository & Pushing to Github

 *In this exercise you will create a new Git repository, push it up to GitHub, and them commit & push a subsequent change.*

+#### Prerequisites:
+  * Git Installation

 __You can choose to do the next steps by command line or with the GitHub desktop tool.__